ramangupta/DPDK-AI-Engine/README.md

-# 🚀 ⚡ dpdk-pkt-ai: Ultra-Low Latency Packet Analytics with DPDK & AI 🚀
+# 🚀 ⚡ DPDK AI ENGINE: Ultra-Low Latency Packet Analytics with DPDK & AI 🚀

-`dpdk-pkt-ai` is a **blazing-fast packet analytics framework** designed for environments where **microseconds matter**.
+`DPDK-AI-Engine` is a **blazing-fast packet analytics framework** designed for environments where **microseconds matter**.
 It combines **DPDK’s zero-copy packet capture** with an **AI-ready analytics engine**, enabling deep insights into live traffic at **line rate**.

 Think of it as **tcpdump on steroids** — flow-aware, protocol-smart, and ready for machine learning.